Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Medication, along with diet and exercise, plays a critical role in the management of your diabetes.
 The number one thing you can do to manage your diabetes is to work with your doctor and care team.
 They will ensure you’re taking the proper medication at the proper dosage.
 There are other things you can do at home to help the medicine help you.

 Many Type 2 diabetes patients are able to manage their diabetes with just diet and exercise.
 When that is not enough, there are a number of other medications that can help your body use the insulin it does produce more effectively.
 The Mayo Clinic provides a helpful list and description of these types of treatments, and many don’t require injections.

 Insulin can be impacted by changes in temperature.
 The Mayo Clinic recommends that you make sure your insulin is stored properly and not past its expiration date.
 Otherwise, it may not be effective in managing your blood sugar levels.

 Be consistent with your insulin.
 Make sure you take it at the recommended time every day.
 Make it a part of your normal daily routine.
 As an added precaution, you can use the alerts on your smartphone to set daily reminders.
 Your phone will alert you to take your medication, helping you to stay healthy.